King Gizzard & the Lizard Wizard: 2023: PetroDragonic Apocalypse and The Silver Cord

-2024–present: p(doom), Flight b741, and Phantom Island
+2024–present: p(doom), Flight b741, Phantom Island and Alien Metal

 King Gizzard and the Lizard Wizard at Forest Hills on August 2, 2025, as part of their Phantom Island Tour.

-The World Tour 2024 in support of the new album The Silver Cord consisted of 64 shows overall across South America, Europe, United States and Canada.
-Each show in Canada and United States was recorded, live-streamed, and released for bootleggers to freely download.
+The World Tour 2024 in support of The Silver Cord consisted of 64 shows overall across South America, Europe, United States and Canada, with all North American shows recorded, live-streamed and released for bootleggers.

-On 6 May 2024, the band announced the creation of their new record label, p(doom).
-The first album released on p(doom) was III Times, a collaboration between Ambrose Kenny-Smith and Jay Watson, a touring member of Tame Impala, which released on 19 July.
+On 6 May 2024, the band announced the launch of their new record label, p(doom).
+The first album released on p(doom) was Ill Times, a collaboration between Ambrose Kenny-Smith and Jay Watson, released on 19 July.

-Flight b741, the 26th studio album and their first released on the p(doom) label, was released on 9 August.
+Flight b741, the 26th studio album and their first released on p(doom), was released on 9 August.
 Each song from the album was debuted live during tours in 2024.

-On 29 October, a single titled "Phantom Island" was released and announced to be part of the upcoming 27th studio album, comprising 10 additional songs written at the same time as those on Flight b741, but with an orchestral section added.
-Additionally, they announced they would be going on a tour consisting of four Rock N' Roll shows and seven shows with a different 28 piece orchestra in each city, each conducted by Sarah Hicks.
-The tour will conclude with a three-day camping residency dubbed the Field of Vision.
+On 29 October 2024, the single "Phantom Island" was released and announced to be part of the upcoming 27th studio album, featuring orchestral arrangements and material written concurrently with Flight b741.
+The band also announced a tour consisting of rock shows and orchestral performances with a different 28 piece orchestra in each city, each conducted by Sarah Hicks, concluding with a three-day camping residency in Buena Vista, Colorado dubbed Field of Vision.

-Their European Residency Tours started on 18 May and ended on 10 June 2025.

-On 4 February 2025, the band contributed a previously unreleased version of "Exploding Suns (Demo 1)" to Good Music to Lift Los Angeles a compilation by various artists to raise funds in response to the Southern California wildfires.
-On 24 February, a retro-shooter named Ultrakill released an update, with several songs from the band added to the game's endless mode, the Cyber Grind.

-On 1 April, the band announced another European Tour consisting of nine rave and four orchestral sets.
+In early 2025, the band contributed unreleased material to charity compilations, licensed three songs ("Robot Stop", "Supercell" and "The Dripping Tap") for the upcoming video game Ultrakill, and announced further European, North American, and Australian tours incorporating rock, orchestral, and rave sets.

-On 9 April, the band announced the name of their 27th album as Phantom Island, releasing its track list.
-"Deadstick" would be released on 15 April, followed by "Grow Wings and Fly" on 13 May.
-"Deadstick" and the album's cover art were previously prematurely released on the Japanese website ototoy.jp on 18 March.
+Phantom Island was officially announced on 9 April 2025, alongside its track list and the singles "Deadstick" on 15 April, followed by "Grow Wings and Fly" on 13 May.
+The album released on 13 June 2025.